websitetitle.jpg

 Saturday, September 21, 2024

-Each competitor presents a 45-minute solo recital, with performances starting at 10:00 a.m., 11:00 a.m., and 12:45 p.m.
+Each organist presents a 45-minute solo recital.
 A light lunch is provided during the interval.
 The competition will also be live-streamed from this website.
 Free and open to the public; no tickets required.
+Information about parking at Trinity College is available here.

 Music for Grand Organ and Orchestra